enkidevs/curriculum/programming-fundamentals/core/conditions/logical-operators.md

     ...
 ```

 `AND` is one of the main three logical operators, and it helps you to build complex conditions.
-Here are all the logical operators:
+Here are the most commonly used logical operators:

 | Operator |          Meaning          |
 |:--------:|:-------------------------:|